KevinAst/eatery-nod-w/src/features/misc/location/README.md

-# device feature
+# location feature

+Initialize the GPS location for use by the app.

-??
-TRASH THIS EVENTUALLY
+?? review

-??TRASH: In general, this initialization represents critical-path items that must be completed before the app can run.

 It accomplishes the following:

- > ??
-WILL BE MOVED OUT OF HERE
  - Initializes the following critical-path resources through the `'bootstrap.*'` use contract:

-   > ??
-WILL BE MOVED OUT OF HERE
-   - `'bootstrap.location'` ... initializes the device GPS location
+   - `'bootstrap.location'` ... initializes the GPS location

 ## State Transition